JuliaStats/PDMats.jl/README.md

  - `quad`, `quad!`
  - `invquad`, `invquad!`

-PRs to implement more generic fallbacks are welcome
+PRs to implement more generic fallbacks are welcome.

 ## Define Customized Subtypes